gilbarbara/web-session/README.md

 a period of time (30 minutes by default) that is extended automatically upon user interaction.
 ```

-***How does it ends?***
+***How does it end?***

 - after 30 minutes of inactivity.
 - at midnight (based on your GA settings, not client timezone).
-- campaing query change (utm or gclid)
+- campaign query change (utm or gclid)

-A simple demo for the [react](https://github.com/gilbarbara/react-web-session) implementation of this library that you use to inspect the session data:
+A simple demo for the [react](https://github.com/gilbarbara/react-web-session) implementation of this library that you can use to inspect the session data:

 [![Edit react-web-session demo](https://codesandbox.io/static/img/play-codesandbox.svg)](https://codesandbox.io/s/n40w8w88jl)